chakradharmannepalli/DevOps/Terraform/README.md

 ### Prerequisites
 - Install Terraform: Download from [terraform.io](https://www.terraform.io/downloads).
 - AWS CLI installed and configured.
-- Create a new directory, e.g., `terraform-s3-example`, and add the files below.

 #### Configuring AWS
 To use Terraform with AWS, you need to set up your AWS credentials securely.
 Terraform uses the same credential sources as the AWS CLI.
 Here's how to configure it: